gokulkrishh/how-it-works/src/pages/javascript/promise.allsettled/index.md

 Yep, we did it.
 We learned what is `Promise.allSettled()` and implemented it.
 If you want to use it today, the browser support for **all settled** is pretty much available in all modern browsers.

 The implementation above might not be how it is implemented in the browsers but you get the idea right how it works!
+// how about the below one ?
+The browser implementation might be different than ours.
+Nevertheless, you get the idea, right?

 Thanks for reading till the end 😬.
 My next post is about `Event Emitters` (Pub/Sub).
 If you are not subscribed, subscribe below.
 See you next Tuesday ;)